-Buying American Gold Eagles is an easy and simple process.
+Buy Gold American Eagles in US following an easy and simple process.
 You can buy them online for Delivery or Storage using the BUY button or you can call our office to place your order over the phone.

-We sell American Gold Eagles and all major bullion bar and coin products and you can pay by bank wire, by credit card or by debit card.
+We sell American Gold Eagles and all major bullion bar and coin products and you can pay by bank wire, credit card, or by debit card.

 We make a market in Gold Eagles and offer fully insured delivery to our American clients throughout the United States from our depository partner vaults in Delaware.